Mtanaka77/Spin_Molecular_Dynamics_by_Microwave_Magnetic_Field/README.md

 ## Numerical Code, Parameters and Files

 1) @spin_SMD5a.f03: Dissipative spin molecular dynamics.
-Odd number of processors in the z direction.
+Odd number of processors in the z direction is required.
 Read the simulation code for details !!

 3) param_spinRL5.h: Parameters